The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 English

-Arvind Gomadam is a Neurologist in Winston-salem, North Carolina.
-Dr. Gomadam has been practicing medicine for over 13 years and is rated as an Experienced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-His top areas of expertise are Neuronal Intranuclear Inclusion Disease (NIID), Photosensitive Epilepsy, Continuous Spike-Wave During Slow Sleep Syndrome, and Seizures.
+Arvind Gomadam is a Neurologist practicing medicine in Winston-salem, North Carolina.
+He has been practicing medicine for over 13 years.
+Dr. Gomadam is rated as an Experienced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Neuronal Intranuclear Inclusion Disease (NIID), Photosensitive Epilepsy, Continuous Spike-Wave During Slow Sleep Syndrome, and Seizures.
+Dr. Gomadam is board certified in Neurology.

 Experienced in Landau-Kleffner Syndrome